We have plenty of incentives to make being a partner family exciting and worth while for everyone involved if you choose to take us

 You must live close enough to me that the dog can travel back and forth to Midland with no hesitation.

-2 hours of me I can often arrange to pick the dog up myself, but farther than that and I am away from my own dogs and the farm for too
+live within 2 hours of me I can often arrange to pick the dog up myself, but farther than that and I am away from my own dogs and the

-long traveling and so we need the partner family to do some of the driving.
-You MUST be willing and able to drop all plans and travel
+farm for too long traveling and so we need the partner family to do some of the driving.
+You MUST be willing and able to drop all plans

-in all weather.
-We do not take holidays, birthdays, sports events, weddings, dinners, kids after school activities or any weather as a
+and travel in all weather.
+We do not take holidays, birthdays, sports events, weddings, dinners, kids after school activities or any weather

 2. YOU MUST HAVE A FENCED YARD.